Architectural & Building Engineering Technology (AAS)

 - Engineering design: understanding design principles and applying procedures in the design of building engineering systems in the areas of building structures, HVAC, plumbing, electrical, and lighting with emphasis on energy use, conservation, and sustainability concepts

-A student with an Associate of Applied Science in Architectural & Building Engineering Technology will be able to:
+The Student Outcomes are for graduates with an Associate of Applied Science in Architectural & Building Engineering Technology to be able to:

 - Apply the knowledge, techniques, skills, and modern tools of the discipline to narrowly defined engineering technology activities